An overview of taxonomy, legislation, regulations, and standards for automated mobility

 Other states, like Arizona, have gone in the opposite direction.
 Arizona's governor signed executive orders in 2015 and 2018 that instructed the state to eliminate unnecessary regulations and hurdles to the new technology.
 Just 18 days later, an Uber self-driving test vehicle struck and killed a pedestrian.
 The NTSB investigation revealed a stunning lack of proper testing protocols.
 Eight days later, the governor asked Uber to suspend their testing activities.
 Previously Uber had refused to comply with California's testing requirements and moved their testing operations to Arizona.

 In Germany and several other countries, international treaties such as the Vienna Convention have to be transitioned to national law and regulations in order to become effective.
 Germany ratified the Convention in 1978.
 When transitioning into domestic law, the statement "every driver shall at all times be able to control his vehicle…" was translated into "jeder Führer muss dauernd sein Fahrzeug beherrschen," which can be interpreted as "the driver needs to at all times handle his vehicle."
 Hence it comes down to an interpretation issue of "control" versus "to supervise."
-Consequently, the predominant interpretation of this law was that autonomous driving is not legal in Germany.
+Consequently, the predominant interpretation of this clause is that autonomous driving is not legal in Germany.

 Then, in 2014, the governments of Belgium, France, Germany, and Italy proposed amending article 8 of the Vienna Convention to allow automated driving technologies.
 As justification, the countries argued that traffic accidents are predominantly caused by human error and that automated driving systems enhance road safety.
 The amendment to the Convention became effective in 2016 and states that driving automation technologies transferring driving tasks to the vehicle will be explicitly allowed in traffic, provided that these technologies are in conformity with the United Nations vehicle regulations or can be overridden or switched off by the driver.
 This amendment was implemented into German law later in 2016.
+Another amendment in 2020 adds further definitions.

 In 2020, the German Department of Transportation proposed a law enacting Level 4/5 highly/fully automated driving under certain circumstances.
 The draft was rejected by the Department of Justice in January 2021, arguing that data protection and security and accident liability regulations were insufficient, and delegated the proposal back to the DOT for refinement.
-The draft was then approved by the cabinet on February 10, 2021 and is targeted to pass the parliament in summer 2021.
+The draft was then approved by the cabinet on February 10, 2021 and is targeted to pass the parliament in the summer 2021.

 UN/ECE Regulation 79 was created with the intention of providing a common understanding and a definition of steering systems for road vehicles.
-The original UN/ECE Regulation 79-01 in 1988 was written rather narrowly minded, permitting only corrective steering interventions, but not automatic steering at speeds over 10 km/h.
+The original UN/ECE Regulation 79-01 in 1988 was written rather narrowly minded, permitting only corrective steering interventions but not automatic steering at speeds over 10 km/h.
 To enable more capable driver assistance systems and automated driving at higher levels (i.e., 3, 4, 5), UN/ECE Regulation 79-03 was launched in 2018, but at the same time requires production vehicles with a Lane Keeping Assist feature to provide an advanced means of detecting that the driver is holding the steering control from 2021 on.
-UN/ECE 79 also applies to existing vehicles, with the result that Telsa Autopilot in Europe received a downgrade of functionality in 2020 to comply, while US models did not receive this downgrading software update, as reported by Tesla owners.
+UN/ECE 79 also applies to existing vehicles, with the result that Tesla Autopilot in Europe received a downgrade of functionality in 2020 to comply, while US models did not receive this downgrading software update, as reported by Tesla owners.

 International Norms and Standards